 Histograms have been the preferred method by project managers for data visualization.
 Their greatest benefit is the ability to visualize the shape of your data and to prove that it is or is not evenly distributed.
 With the help of histograms, you can monitor basic information about the dataset, such as the overall distribution of the assignments that are being displayed.

-Simply put, histogram charts aim is to visually represent the productivity of your team in the past.
-It is measured by the number of tasks that were finished each day and how long it took for this to happen.
+Simply put, the throughput histogram aims to visually represent your team's productivity in the past.
+It is measured by the number of finished tasks each day and how long it took for this to happen.

 The vertical axis shows the number of days that had a certain throughput.
-The horizontal axis represents the actual throughput as a number of work items completed.
+The horizontal axis on the projected histogram represents the actual throughput as a number of work items completed.
 Each column contains the number of days that had the same throughput.
-The height of the different columns depends on the number of days that fall into it as a category.
+The different columns' height depends on the number of days that fall into it as a category.

-Lean project management applies the build-measure-learn cycle, where analysis plays a key role.
-This is why every manager needs to be aware of the Lean metrics to track and consistently gather data of the KPIs.
-Being able to compare results with previous periods is valuable knowledge and could play a crucial role on a strategic level.
+Kanban applies the build-measure-learn cycle, where analysis plays a key role.
+This is why every manager needs to be aware of the key metrics to track and consistently gather data of the KPIs.
+Comparing results with previous periods is valuable knowledge and could play a crucial role on a strategic level.

 The throughput metric results represent the accumulated data in a visually appealing way and are ideal for presenting to stakeholders.